Enerzed/pg_ac/README.md

        SELECT ac_search(1, 'Text where we look for at least one word from the automaton');

-2. Search function ac_search(id, tsquery) looks for a word in each word in the TSQuery and aplies the logical operators
+2. Search function ac_search(id, tsquery) looks for a word from an automaton in each word in the TSQuery and aplies the logical operators

        SELECT ac_search(1, to_tsquery('!Text & where | we & !(look)'));